 When a lot of us were younger, our parents and teachers would simply write this kind of seasonal depression off as “the winter blues.”
 They’d tell us to think of warm sunny days and our summer vacations, and then dismiss it, telling us to just hunker down and deal with it.

 However, it’s important to not ignore SAD because it can have a dramatic impact not just on your general mood, but your work performance, relationships, social life and aspects of your physical health like your weight, skin health, etc.

 It’s also important to remember that despite common misconception, Seasonal Affective Disorder doesn’t just affect people in the fall and winter months.
 Though there are drastically fewer people affected by SAD during the spring and summer months, it does happen.

-Though it seems much more common, statistics show that only 4% to 6% of people experience Seasonal Affective Disorder annually, and many more people (Anywhere from 10% to 20%) experience “mild” SAD.
+Though it seems much more common, statistics show that only four percent to six percent of people experience Seasonal Affective Disorder annually, and many more people (Anywhere from 10 percent to 20 percent) experience “mild” SAD.

 Chances are, if you were interested enough in SAD to search Google for this article, you or someone you know is probably experiencing some of the symptoms:

 Sounds more like a bad breakup to us, complete with increased listening sessions of The Smiths and everything.
 Slightly ambiguous symptoms aside, we also want to remind everyone that it’s perfectly normal to have these feelings and experience these symptoms on occasion.
 We all have bad days.